-You may generate such insights via opinion surveys, interviews with practitioners/employees, provocative reviews of publications and issues, or others.
+You may generate such insights via opinion surveys, interviews with practitioners/employees, provocative reviews of publications/issues, or others.

-The time limit of 5 minutes on your video presentation record is a big challenge because you must be very clear about how your Report adds value to managers.
+The time limit of 5 minutes on your video presentation record is a big challenge because you must be very clear about how your Report adds value to our knowledge of employee relations.